How does the setting know if a child needs extra help and what should I do if I think my child may have special educational needs?

 How accessible is the setting environment?

-The baby room and preschool room is accesible to wheelchair users.
+The preschool room is accesible to wheelchair users.
 Located around the nursery are routines demonstaring the structure of each session in each room.
 Each member of staff supports their key group, and is there to support your child when needed.
 Our outdoor environment is spacious and each room has their own allocated outdoor area.
 We have a sensory garden which has many resources and experiences to offer.